Statement vs Question Face

 Practice slowly.
 Make the face before the sentence is over.

-2. Practice YOU TIRED with raised eyebrows, like you expect yes or no.
+- Practice with raised eyebrows, like you expect yes or no.

 Simple Examples